davidpagnon/Pose2Sim_Blender/README.md

 Import OpenSim results in Blender.

-This add-on is built on top of [BlendOsim](https://github.com/JonathanCamargo/BlendOsim).
-Unlike the other, it does not require using Matlab as an intermediary software between OpenSim and Blender.
+This add-on is inspired from [BlendOsim](https://github.com/JonathanCamargo/BlendOsim).
+Unlike this one, it does not require using Matlab as an intermediary software between OpenSim and Blender.